A typical timeline for applying following your junior year

-- Start working on the AMCAS application or the AACOMAS application in late Spring.
+Start working on the AACOMAS application in late Spring.
 Submit the application as early as possible in the summer following your junior year since medical school admissions is a rolling process (you will be at an advantage if you apply early)

 Submit secondary applications during the summer following your junior year

 If you are accepted, select school you will matriculate at.
 Consult with a premed advisor -- do not hold on to multiple spots since by doing so you are preventing these slots from being offered to other applicants.

 If you are not accepted you should meet with a premed advisor to discuss future options.
 What are you going to do in the next year or two?
 Are you re-applying?
 If so when?
 How can you best improve your application and make yourself more competitive?
 You should also meet with deans or director of admissions of medical schools where you were denied admission since they can be very helpful with suggestions to make your application more competitive the next time around.
 Regardless, do not reapply until there has been a substantial change in your application, merely reapplying with the same file is likely not to result in acceptance.